Last Reviewed: Aug 2023

 - for donors, bank account or credit card details (these details are not retained).

 Snowdome only collects information by lawful and fair means and not in an unreasonable or intrusive way.
-Snowdome collects information in a number of ways including:
+Snowdome collects information in several ways including:

 - from you when you provide the information to us face to face or by phone, email or through our website or from your responses to mail out forms;